 What is Revenue Recognition?

 Revenue recognition is an accounting principle that outlines the specific conditions under which revenue is recognized.
-In theory, there is a wide range of potential points for which revenue can be recognized.
-Therefore, IFRS outlines the criteria for revenue recognition with customers.
-This guide will address recognition principles for both IFRS and U.S. GAAP.
+In theory, there is a wide range of potential points at which revenue can be recognized.
+This guide addresses recognition principles for both IFRS and U.S. GAAP.

 Conditions for Revenue Recognition

 According to the IFRS criteria, for revenue to be recognized, the following conditions must be satisfied:

 - Risks and rewards of ownership have been transferred from the seller to the buyer.

 - The seller does not have control any longer over the goods sold.